 Why International Studies?

-Here are just a few of the reasons why our international studies program might be right for you.
+Here are five reasons why our International Studies program might be right for you.

 “When you go abroad, you learn about the world from a different perspective,” says Brittany Borden ’08, who graduated with a degree in International Studies after studying abroad in Tanzania, London, and the Middle East.

-Students learn valuable information from their IS courses, but because the best way to gain an appreciation for other countries and cultures is to experience them firsthand, international studies majors are required to spend at least one semester at one of WC’s 35 study abroad or tuition exchange programs.
+Students learn valuable information from their ‘IS’ courses, but because the best way to gain an appreciation for other countries and cultures is to experience them first-hand, international studies majors are required to spend at least one semester at one of WAC’s 30 study abroad partners.

-Students of any major can take advantage of a unique interdisciplinary approach to studies of a particular geographic region (Africa, Asia, Europe, Latin America, or the Near East) or functional area such as Global Business Studies or Peace and Conflict Studies.
+Students of any major can take advantage of interdisciplinary studies of a particular geographic region (Africa, Asia, Europe, Latin America, or the Near East) or functional area such as Global Business Studies or Peace and Conflict Studies.
 Concentrations.
 Minors can provide valuable international experience to non-majors, such as exposure to global health challenges for biology majors, the international art market for art majors, or global business for business management majors.
-International Studies majors who plan to enter business, government, or international agency service or who are preparing for graduate study of a particular region often elect to fulfill a regional concentration.
+International Studies majors who plan to enter business, government, or international agency service or who are preparing for graduate study of a particular region often elect to fulfill a regional or functional concentration.

 The Louis B. Goldstein Program in Public Affairs encourages students to enter public service by introducing them to influential, knowledgeable leaders and offering other opportunities to experience careers related to public service.
 The program sponsors a lecture series bringing journalists, policy analysts, political activists, diplomats, military commanders, and government officials to campus.
 It also provides funding for student participation in the Model Programs and International Studies conferences; and offers small grants for students seeking winter or summer break internships related to public service.